Frequently Asked Questions about GitLab merge request handling

 kernel-result

-stage at the end of the pipeline to force result reevaluation.
-There is no need to rerun the testing or even the complete pipeline! - If you are working on a CVE, explain the situation in a comment on your merge request.
-You can still look into DataWarehouse for known issues yourself, however the automated detection is disabled due to security concerns.
+stage at the end of the pipeline should get retried automatically, forcing a result reevaluation.
+There is no need to rerun the testing or even the complete pipeline, that usually just makes the whole process take longer! - If you are working on a CVE, evaluate the situation carefully, and do

 - If you are not working on a CVE, ask the test maintainer to review the